-Wavelets used in this research paper are Daubechies, Haar, Coiflet, Symmlet and Biorthogonal.
-Here Daubechies Wavelet is a family of orthogonal wavelets defining a discrete wavelet transformand categorized by a maximal number of vanishing moments for some given support.
-With each wavelet type of this class, there is a scaling function (called the father wavelet) which generates an orthogonal multiresolution analysis [15].
+Wavelets used in this research paper are Daubechies, Haar, Coiflet, Symmlet and Biorthogonal.Here Daubechies Wavelet is a family of orthogonal wavelets defining wavelet transformand categorized maximal by a vanishing moments for some given support.
+With each wavelet type of this class, there is scaling function (called the father wavelet) which generates orthogonal multiresolution analysis[15].